IBM/lmctl/CONTRIBUTING.md

 When working on the changes, please complete the following:

-- Create a branch for your work based off the `develop` branch (**not** `master`).
-The `develop` branch is used for ongoing development and is merged to `master` when releases are finalised (if you're not a maintainer you'll need to fork this repo and create the branch in your fork.
+- Create a branch for your work based off the `develop` branch (**not** `main`).
+The `develop` branch is used for ongoing development and is merged to `main` when releases are finalised (if you're not a maintainer you'll need to fork this repo and create the branch in your fork.
 You'll be able to raise a PR against this repo from your fork).

 - Name your branch `issue/<issue number>` where `issue number` corresponds to the unique ID of the issue e.g. work on [issue#99](https://github.com/IBM/lmctl/issues/99) was completed on branch [issue/99](https://github.com/IBM/lmctl/pull/100)